Milliman-PRM/Milliman-Access-Portal/.github/PRE_RELEASE_CHECKLIST_TEMPLATE.md

 ##### Tasks

-- [ ] Leave a comment in the `MAP (Other than engineering)` Teams channel, tagging the Account Manager(s), with release notes for this new version and any needed additional information to be communicated to clients
+- [ ] Leave a comment in this pull request below, tagging the Account Manager(s), with release notes for this new version and any needed additional information to be communicated to clients
 - [ ] Tag the release in the `master` branch with the new version number
 - [ ] Open a pull request to merge `master` to `develop` and obtain a successful CI run (creates the release in the deployment system)
 - [ ] Request and confirm deployment to production using [this form](https://hd.milliman.com/support/catalog/items/161).
 The requested deployment date/time should be no sooner than the next business day, unless a same-day deployment is agreed upon by the Infrastructure & Security team lead.
-- [ ] Leave a comment tagging the Account Manager in this PR stating when the deployment is scheduled to take place
+- [ ] Leave a comment in this pull request below, tagging the Account Manager, stating when the deployment is scheduled to take place
 - [ ] Merge released code base into `develop` to make sure warm changes are propagated
 - [ ] Schedule a retrospective meeting